chclam/algorithms/README.md

 # Into the Depths
 It's hard to program well.
 Modern programming languages are convenient and black boxy.
 But this causes us to distance ourselves more and more from the inner workings of the technology.
 This is an attempt at implementing simple algorithms in increasingly lower level of abstraction.
-For each "algorithm" or rather "challenge", we first implement it in a higher level language such as Python or Javascript, and then in C, and then in NASM assembly (for now x86 since I'm on an Intel CPU).
+For each challenge, we first implement it in a higher level language such as Python and then in C, and then in NASM assembly (x86).
+I've also decided to pick up a functional language for obtaining a broader view in programming.
+Some of the challenges will therefore also contain implementations in Haskell.

 A few challenges that I've set up for myself are the following.